Table of Contents

-The formula for carboxyl group is R-COOH wherein R is the organic compound chain.
+The formula for the carboxyl group is R-COOH wherein R is the organic compound chain.

 Structure of Carboxyl group

-Carboxyl groups are present on the side of a molecule.
-It ionizes, discharging the H from the hydroxyl aggregate as a free proton (H+), with the rest of the O conveying a -ve charge.
-This charge turns about forward and backward between the 2 oxygen molecules, which makes this ionized state moderately steady.
+Carboxyl groups are present at the end of the chain.
+When it ionises, it releases a proton (H+) and negatively charged oxygen.
+This charge turns about forward and backwards between the 2 oxygen molecules, which makes this ionized state moderately steady.
 The carboxylate ion formed is extremely stable due to resonance.

 Properties of Carboxyl Group

-- A compound comprising a carboxyl group will possess a high melting point, hydrophilic centers, and boiling point.
+- A compound comprising a carboxyl group will possess a high melting point, hydrophilic centres, and boiling point.